 Scale up entrepreneurship, according to Daniel Isenberg, is one of the keys to sustainable regional growth – a premise he continues to champion around the world.
 Isenberg’s unique background as entrepreneur, investor, professor, senior policy advisor and author for over 30 years has positioned him as one of the world’s most prominent leaders of entrepreneurship thought and practice.

 For 11 years, Isenberg was a professor at Harvard Business School.
-Currently, he is a Columbia Business School adjunct professor of Entrepreneurship Practice at Babson Executive Education and Enterprise, and an associate at the Harvard University Kennedy School of Government.
+Currently, he is a Columbia Business School adjunct professor of Entrepreneurship Practice, and an associate at the Harvard University Kennedy School of Government.
 He is founder and director of the Babson Entrepreneurship Ecosystem Project, an initiative that helps regional leaders create the policies, structures, programs and climate that foster entrepreneurship.
 In 2014 Isenberg inaugurated Babson’s open executive program, Driving Economic Growth through Entrepreneurship Ecosystems.

 In his first book, “Worthless Impossible and Stupid: How Contrarian Entrepreneurs Create and Capture Extraordinary Value” (Harvard Business Review Press, 2013), Isenberg contends that entrepreneurs see hidden value in situations where others do not, and ultimately realize extraordinary value for themselves, their customers and society as a whole.
 A frequent contributor to Harvard Business Review (HBR), his 2010 article, “How to Start an Entrepreneurial Revolution,” was featured as the publication’s “Big Idea,” following his seminal piece, “The Global Entrepreneur” (2008).
 A subsequent HBR article focuses on “Entrepreneurs and the Cult of Failure” (2011).
 Isenberg’s HBR blog on entrepreneurship has attracted hundreds of thousands of readers.
 He has also been an expert blogger for TheEconomist, Huffington Post and QZ.